Thousand Palestinians enter Lebanon after Damascus fighting

 Abu Ali says he will stay with relatives in Ain al-Hilweh, a Palestinian refugee camp in Lebanon’s southern city of Sidon.
 He estimated that 70 percent of Yarmouk’s residents had fled but added that many slept rough on the streets on Damascus.

-More than half a million Syrian refugees have fled into neighboring countries during the revolt, and the U.N. refugee agency say 3,000 are now seeking refuge abroad daily.
+More than half a million Syrian refugees have fled into neighbouring countries during the revolt, and the U.N. refugee agency say 3,000 are now seeking refuge abroad daily.

 Lebanon - the closest country to Damascus - hosts 154,000 but aid agencies say a rebel push into the Syrian capital could force more than 10,000 to flee in hours.